lehtiolab/msstitch/README.md

 ```

 In case of analyzing peptides with PTMs, you may want to process a subset of
-PSMs (with the interesting PTMs) to create a separate peptide table from.
+PSMs (those with the PTMs) to create a separate peptide table from.
 In
-that case, there is an option to normalize isobaric quant values to a protein
+that case, there is an option to divide (or subtract for log2 data) isobaric
-(or gene) table from a non-PTM search.
+quant values to a protein (or gene) table from a non-PTM search, often done on
+another non-enriched sample.
 This allows discerning PTM-peptide
 differential expression from its respective protein differential expression in the sample.
-Multiple-protein-matching peptides are output on multiple lines and normalized to
-each of the proteins.
-The protein table should be of the same experiment (sample set)
+The protein/gene table should obviously contain the same samples/channel,
-and for example be from the below `msstitch proteins` command:
+and for example be from an `msstitch proteins` or `msstitch isosummarize` command,
+using `--median-normalize` to get median centered ratios for the proteins or genes.
+After that, create a peptide table from PTM-PSMs as follows:

 ```
 msstitch peptides -i set1_ptm_psms.txt -o set1_ptm_peptides.txt \